ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Automated Option
 ----------------------

-For automatic resubmission of the workflow at regular intervals (e.g., every minute), the user can add the following commands to their ``config.sh`` file:
+For automatic resubmission of the workflow at regular intervals (e.g., every minute), the user can add the following commands to their ``config.sh`` file *before* generating the experiment:

 .. code-block:: console